icanbwell/fhir-to-csv/README.md

 # fhir-to-csv

-> Template to kickstart creating a Node.js module using TypeScript and VSCode
+> Test to kickstart creating a Node.js module using TypeScript and VSCode

 Inspired by [node-module-boilerplate](https://github.com/sindresorhus/node-module-boilerplate)